Home » Course » Entree » Kung Pao Tofu

 top down view of a serving of kung pao tofu and rice in a bowl with things surrounding.

-This is my vegan version of Americanized-Chinese Kung Pao Chicken and I think you’re going to love it with it’s fabulous combination of salty, sweet, sour and spicy using everyday plant-based whole foods!
+This is my vegan version of American-Chinese Kung Pao Chicken and I think you’re going to love it.
+It’s a fabulous combination of salty, sweet, sour and spicy using everyday plant-based whole foods!

-For those who love Chinese cuisine and want to make it at home instead of ordering takeout, you’ll love this mix of flavorful tofu and crunchy veggies all tossed in a spicy sauce – but you control the heat!
+For those who love Chinese cuisine and want to make it at home instead of ordering takeout, you will love this mix of flavorful tofu and crunchy veggies tossed in a spicy sauce – but you control the heat!

 Plus, it’s pretty much foolproof and can easily be customized to suit your taste!